archivesunleashed/archivesunleashed.org/content/new-york/index.md

 ## **About**

-We invites archivists, researchers (from the humanities, social sciences, and beyond), librarians, computer scientists, and web archiving enthusiasts to join us over the course of two days to collaboratively work with web collections and explore cutting-edge research tools through hands-on experience.
+We invite archivists, researchers (from the humanities, social sciences, and beyond), librarians, computer scientists, and web archiving enthusiasts to join us over the course of two days to collaboratively work with web collections and explore cutting-edge research tools through hands-on experience.

 The Archives Unleashed Team has partnered with <a href="https://library.columbia.edu">**Columbia University Libraries**</a> to host the fourth Archives Unleashed datathon.